grendel-consulting/cloud-factory-provisioning/README.md

 ## Deployment

-Deployment is part of the cloud-factory configuration and must presently be triggered manually.
+Deployment occurs on merge to main, triggering an AWS CodePipeline in the factory management OU; it is not speculatively planned through GitHub Actions as the buildspec hydrates the providers and backends through the Jinga templates.

 ## Further Reading